-The warranty terms and conditions are governed by the GD Claims Code and relevant law.
+The warranty terms and conditions are governed by the GDM Claims Code and relevant law.
 In general, the warranty certificate is replaced by the proof of purchase (more in the Claims Code).

 The United Nations Convention on Contracts for the International Sale of Goods does not apply.

-Any disputes arising between GD and the Purchaser may be settled out of court through the Alternative Dispute Resolution or Online Dispute Resolution (ADR/ODR) procedure; with the Purchaser’s option to contact the ODR entity.
+Any disputes arising between GDM and the Purchaser may be settled out of court through the Alternative Dispute Resolution or Online Dispute Resolution (ADR/ODR) procedure; with the Purchaser’s option to contact the ODR entity.
 More information about the alternative dispute resolution can be found here.
-GD, however, recommends the Purchaser to first contact GD to address the situation.
+GDM, however, recommends the Purchaser to first contact GDM to address the situation.

 The agreement is entered into in the English language.
 If the agreement is required to be translated for the Purchaser into another language, the English version prevails in case of discrepancies between the two language versions.